dashjoin/dashjoin-demo/README.md

 To install it, you can use the upload feature on the configuration database (/resource/config/dj-database/dj%2Fconfig) or copy the files into your model folder manually.
-You can also have the platform install the app right from github upon startup.
+You can also have the platform install the app right from GitHub upon startup.
 The easiest way to do so is by using docker:

 ```